-Friday afternoon traffic is naturally busier than that of other weekdays, as people tend to leave work early to get ready for social events, or to head out of town for the weekend.
+Friday afternoon traffic in Mexico City is naturally busier than that of other weekdays, as people tend to leave work early to get ready for social events, or to head out of town for the weekend.

 People mill around at malls, and finding a parking spot can be like looking for a needle in a haystack.
 (Navigating the narrow underground parking lots is a particularly useful skill to develop in busy cities.)

 The advent of direct deposit for wages did away with much of the lining-up at banks to cash checks, which in years past was about as daunting a prospect as can be imagined.
 But people in Mexico still often prefer to use cash so lines at ATMs have replaced many of the lines at bank branches.

 What the British call a fortnight the Mexicans call the quincena—a 15-day period between pay days.
 And as most wages are paid bi-weekly, the pay day is also referred to as la quincena.